SFDO-Community-Sprints/Enhancements-to-NPSP-Email-Acknowledgement/README.md

 * List of Contributors: Kristen Strater

 ### Project Team Accomplishments
-Gather requirements for product and for documentations
+Gather requirements for product and Power of Us Hub documentation

 ### Contributing
 We welcome contributions to this project.
 At present we need: